univention/univention-corporate-server/doc/app-center/configurations.rst

 both (``inside, outside``).
 The default is ``inside``.
-Values in the scope ``inside`` can be referenced in the :file:`docker-compose.yml` for multi container apps just like |UCSUCRVs| (see :ref:`Post processing of Docker Compose file <create-app-with-docker:compose-postprocessing>` for an example).
+Values in the scope ``inside`` can be referenced in the :file:`docker-compose.yml` for multi container apps just like |UCSUCRVs| (see :ref:`Post processing of Docker Compose file <create-app-with-docker-compose-postprocessing>` for an example).

 The attributes ``Labels`` and ``Values`` are used if a type List is defined.
 The